The Top 10 Most Referenced Movies on The Simpsons

 An orchestra plays Psycho’s famous murder theme on a bus in “The Springfield Files” (S8E10).

-More subtle are the many nods to cinematography, editing, production design, and score.
+More subtle are the many nods to cinematography, production design, and score.
 In particular, the violin stings from the famous shower scene have become a shorthand on the show for murderousness.
-Likewise, by our count, versions of the Bates house itself makes at least five appearances on the show as one cursed-ass house or another.
+Likewise, by our count, the Bates family home (or a lookalike) make at least five appearances on the show as one cursed-ass house or another.

 Principal Skinner speaks to his mother like Norman Bates in “Brother from the Same Planet” (S4E14).